 Visually inspect parenteral products for particulate matter and discoloration prior to administration whenever solution and container permit.
-Do not use if the galcanezumab solution is cloudy or discolored or has small particles.
-Galcanezumab is a clear to opalescent, colorless to slightly yellow to slightly brown solution.
+Do not use if the erenumab solution is cloudy or discolored or contains flakes or particles.
+Erenumab is a clear to opalescent, colorless to light yellow solution.

-Galcanezumab is intended for patient self-administration.
-Provide proper training to patients and/or caregivers on how to prepare and administer galcanezumab, including aseptic technique.
+Erenumab is intended for patient self-administration.
+Provide proper training to patients and/or caregivers on how to prepare and administer erenumab, including aseptic technique.

-Prior to administration, allow galcanezumab to sit at room temperature for at least 30 minutes protected from direct sunlight.
+Before administration, allow erenumab to sit at room temperature for at least 30 minutes protected from direct sunlight.
 Do not warm using a heat source such as hot water or microwave.

 Do not shake.

-Clean injection site on the abdomen, thigh, back of the upper arm, or buttocks with an alcohol wipe, and allow skin to dry.
+Clean injection site on the abdomen, thigh, or upper arm with an alcohol wipe, and allow skin to dry.

-If using the same body area for more than 1 injection per dose, ensure each subsequent injection is not at same location as previous injection.
+If using the same body area for the 2 separate injections needed for the 140 mg dose, ensure the second injection is not at same location used for the first injection.

-Discard the prefilled pen or syringe in a FDA-cleared sharps disposal container.
+Discard the autoinjector or prefilled syringe in a FDA-cleared sharps disposal container.
 Do not discard in household trash.

-Storage: After removing galcanezumab from the refrigerator, it can be stored in the original carton at room temperature up to 86 degrees F (30 degrees C) for up to 7 days.
-Do not return galcanezumab to the refrigerator after it has reached room temperature.
+Storage: After removing erenumab from the refrigerator, it can be stored at room temperature between 68 to 77 degrees F (20 to 25 degrees C) for up to 7 days.
+Do not return erenumab to the refrigerator after it has reached room temperature.

-Press and hold the teal injection button; a loud click will be heard.
-The injection could take about 10 seconds.
+When ready to inject, press the start button; a click will be heard.
+The injection could take about 15 seconds.
 When the injection is complete, a click may be heard or felt, and the window will turn yellow.

 Single-dose, Prefilled Syringe

-Pull needle cap off and throw it away in trash.
+Pull gray needle cap straight out and away from body.